 Visit the E-catalog about language courses for more information.

 5.2 Writing Requirement

-Whiting School of Engineering students must take two courses (totaling at least 6 credits) that are "writing intensive."
+Whiting School of Engineering students must take two courses (6 credits) that are "writing intensive."
 Mechanical Engineering and Engineering Mechanics majors must take two courses that develop writing skills essential for success as an engineer.